rsingh641/deploy-webapp/Readme.md

 ### Autoscaling and Manual Scaling

 Autoscaling and Manual Scaling has been implemented for both UI and Webservice.
-It properties can be configured in ui and webservice properties file
+It properties can be configured in ui and webservice properties file.
  Metrics based autoscaling is configured using "CpuPercentage" > 70%.
-The max and min count for webapp instances are controlled by configuration parameters.
+ The max and min count of instances for UI and Webservice are controlled by configuration parameters.

 **Manual scaling can be done using**
   1. `./src/scaling/ui_sacle.sh`
-  2. `./src/scaling/webservice.sh`
+  2. `./src/scaling/webservice_scale.sh`

 ## Getting Started